Symbol Distributions in Semantic Communications: A Source-Channel Equilibrium Perspective: Empirical Validation of Symbol Distributions

 \subsection{Symbol Distributions with Respect to Coding Schemes}

-Here, to empirically validate our hypothesis, we assess whether the symbol distributions approximate a Gaussian distribution by minimizing the influence of power-based variable-length coding.
-To achieve this, we analyze the symbol distributions of two distinct semantic communication systems: DeepJSCC~\cite{bourtsoulatze2019deep} and NTSCC~\cite{wang2023improved}.
-Fig.~\ref{fig:deepjscc_ntscc_arch} depicts the architecture of DeepJSCC and NTSCC.
-The primary difference between these systems lies in their approach to symbol encoding.
-DeepJSCC employs a constant symbol rate, producing a fixed number of symbols for each input image.
-In contrast, NTSCC adopts a variable-length approach, adjusting the number of transmitted symbols based on the image's entropy.
-This architectural choice reduces the reliance on power allocation for variable-length coding.
+To validate our hypothesis, we compare the symbol distributions of DeepJSCC~\cite{bourtsoulatze2019deep} and NTSCC~\cite{wang2023improved}.
+DeepJSCC uses a fixed symbol budget, whereas NTSCC explicitly adapts the number of transmitted symbols to image entropy (Fig.~\ref{fig:deepjscc_ntscc_arch}), reducing reliance on power-based rate allocation.

-As hypothesized in the previous section, Cauchy distributions emerge as effective for variable-length coding achieved via power allocation, minimizing the average bit length.
-In contrast, Gaussian distributions are well-suited for maximizing transmitted information under a unit power constraint.
-Consequently, DeepJSCC, which operates at a constant symbol rate and lacks explicit variable-length coding, is expected to exhibit symbol distributions that fall between Gaussian and Cauchy distributions.
-On the other hand, NTSCC directly controls the number of transmitted symbols, mitigating the need for power-based variable-length coding.
-This control steers its symbol distribution closer to a Gaussian form.
+As hypothesized in the previous section, a smaller $\nu$ (heavier-tailed, Cauchy-like tail behavior) indicates stronger reliance on power-based implicit rate adaptation, which plays a role analogous to variable-length coding in fixed-length continuous signaling.
+In contrast, Gaussian-like symbols (large $\nu$) are aligned with channel utilization, approaching Gaussian-like (high-entropy) signaling under a unit power constraint.
+Consequently, DeepJSCC, which uses a fixed symbol budget and lacks explicit rate control, is expected to learn symbol marginals between the Gaussian and heavy-tailed regimes.
+By contrast, NTSCC explicitly varies the number of transmitted symbols, reducing the burden on power-domain adaptation and pushing the learned distribution closer to Gaussian.

 Fig.~\ref{fig:symbol_distributions_compression_type} illustrates the symbol distributions of these two systems.
 Here, we provide histograms of symbols, KDE-estimated symbol distributions, a Gaussian distribution, a Standard Cauchy distribution, and a Student's $t$-distribution with a fitted \(\nu\).
 As anticipated, the results show that DeepJSCC produces distributions that exhibit heavier tails towards a Cauchy-like shape (fitted $\nu=2.84$).
 Meanwhile, NTSCC demonstrates distributions that align more closely with a Gaussian distribution ($\nu=7.92$).
 The average NLL was 1.27 for DeepJSCC and 1.41 for NTSCC, which indicates a reasonable fit and is lower than that of naive Gaussian or standard Student's $t$-based modeling.
 Note that lower NLL values correspond to higher likelihoods.